Air Force Armament Museum: History

 The museum opened to the public on 22 June 1974 in a converted 1940s era chapel.
 Two years later, the Air Force Armament Museum Foundation was established with the goal of constructing a new building.
 The foundation faced significant public opposition in its early years driven by a referendum to appropriate county funding for the new building.
 After the referendum failed, the original building was condemned and the museum was forced to close in 1981.

 A new 20,000 sqft square foot building located outside the base's west gate was eventually funded entirely through private donations.
 The new museum building opened on 15 November 1985.
 Shortly thereafter, an exhibit on prisoners of war was inaugurated.
 Starting in 1990, a number of aircraft were received in quick succession, with an SR-71 arriving that year, a B-52 in 1991, and a MiG-21 in 1992.
 An exhibit about Air Force Special Operations Command was dedicated in 1996.

 By 2007, the museum began raising funds for an educational annex.
 In 2019 and 2020, a P-51 and F-86 respectively were experimentally wrapped in vinyl.
 Following decades of planning, an African American Military Heritage Hall – the first of four Quonset hut styled structures – opened to the public in February 2022.
+The B-52 on display was repainted the following April.
+A new visitor control center for the base was opened on the museum grounds in May 2024.